CarloNicolini/carlonicolini.github.io/sections/tech/_posts/2020-10-01-How-to-force-prefixes-to-dataframe-join.md

 ---
 title: How to force adding prefixes when merging two dataframes in Pandas
+description: 'How to force adding prefixes when merging two dataframes in Pandas.'
 date: 2020-10-01
 categories: tech
 layout: post
 published: false
 ---
 This is how you do:

 	def merge_force_prefix(left, right, **kwargs):